simularium/simularium-website/CONTRIBUTING.md

 1. Fork the repo on GitHub.
 2. Create a branch and make your edits on your branch, pushing back to your fork.
 3. Make sure `npm run typeCheck`, `npm run test` and `npm run lint` all exit without errors.
 Add tests and documentation as needed.
-4. Submit a pull request back to master via GitHub using template, include screen shots for visual changes.
+4. Submit a pull request back to main via GitHub using template, include screen shots for visual changes.

 ### Structure